Reproductive Cancer Group

 Dr Carmela Ricciardelli

 Dr Carmela Ricciardelli is a cancer cell biologist in the Discipline of Obstetrics and Gynaecology at the University of Adelaide.
-She was awarded a Tall Poppy Award in 2005 for outstanding achievement in the field of biomedical and clinical science.
-In 2007 she was the recipient of the highly competitive Hilda Farmer Fellowship in the Faculty of Health and Medical Sciences, which has enabled her to build a reproductive cancer research group in the Discipline of Obstetrics and Gynecology, the University of Adelaide.
+She has been awarded several highly competitive fellowships from Cancer Council SA including the Lin Huddleston Ovarian Cancer Fellowship (2015-2020), which has enabled her to build a reproductive cancer research group in the Discipline of Obstetrics and Gynaecology, the University of Adelaide.

 - Professor Ray Rodgers - Robinson Research Institute

-- Associate Professor Darryl Russell - Robinson Research Institute
+- Professor Simon Barry - Robinson Research Institute

 - Professor Peter Hoffman - University of South Australia